 2. Participate in more social activities

-Participating in normal social activities can make the brain cells maintain synaptic connections in the "functional state" which slow the death of brain cells and maintains a strong long-term energy.
-Travelling with friends, participating in sports activities, gatherings, watching movies, listening to concerts, volunteer activities, joining in various clubs, and other activities will help improve the memory and thinking ability.
+Participating in normal social activities can make the brain cells maintain synaptic connections in the “functional state” which slow the death of brain cells and maintains a strong long-term energy.
+Traveling with friends, participating in sports activities, gatherings, watching movies, listening to concerts, volunteer activities, joining in various clubs, and other activities will help improve the memory and thinking ability.

 3. Keep a Mediterranean diet

 The Mediterranean diet can reduce the risk of Alzheimers disease by half.
 This diet includes: vegetables, legumes, fruits, whole grains, fish and shellfish, nuts and olive oil.
 The rich antioxidants in Mediterranean diet are the key to anti-aging.

 4. Get moving